AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/header.md

 *   **Information**: A header can include contact information or links to help resources, making it easier for users to get assistance if they need it.

-*   **Accessibility**: A header can be made accessible by providing a clear label, and making sure that the options are clearly visible and readable.

 *   **User experience**: A header can be used to make the form more user-friendly by providing a clear and intuitive way for users to access and fill in form fields.

 ## Version and Compatibility {#version-and-compatibility}